Windshield repair near you

 Windshield repair or windshield replacement?

-The good news is that our partners all operate with a ‘repair first’ mindset – if the problem is repairable, you can rely on their expertise to make that judgement call - they won’t simply go ahead and replace the windshield.
+The good news is that our partners all operate with a ‘repair first’ mindset – if the problem is repairable, you can rely on their expertise to make that judgment call - they won’t simply go ahead and replace the windshield.
 Assuming your vehicle glass is covered on your insurance (most policies do cover at least the windshield, but it’s a good idea to check), a glass repair usually doesn’t cost you anything, or affect your deductible (or excess).
 A windshield replacement costs far more than a repair, and even if your windshield is covered by your insurance, your deductible may be affected.

 What is a windshield repair?

-A windshield repair, or stone chip repair, is usually done by filling the chip with a fast-setting resin, and under most circumstances, is almost invisible when completed.
+A windshield repair, or rock chip repair, is usually done by filling the chip with a fast-setting resin, and under most circumstances, is almost invisible when completed.
 The quality of the repair depends largely on how well the area is prepared, and how much contamination, water or dirt is left inside the chip before it is filled.
 For this reason, it’s vital to get a chip repair done as soon as the damage occurs rather than to leave it – the chip could not only develop into a crack due to road vibration, but will be exposed to the weather, filling with more contamination over time, and will be harder for the technician to clean out for repair.

 Once the area for repair has been cleaned and dried, a clear curable resin will be used to fill in the chip, and the curing process will be speeded up by use of UV light or by some other means.
 The selected resin, when cured, will have the same optical properties as the windshield glass, which means although it is unlikely to be completely invisible, the repair will be smooth so it won’t damage the wiper blades, and hard to see.
 A repaired windshield is just as strong and structurally sound as an undamaged windshield – the safety of your vehicle is not compromised by a windshield repair.